EnesKilicaslan/Enhanced-k-Nearest-Neighbors/README.md

 - [x] implement thresholding strategy

+- [x] add --help command

+- [ ] write documentation

-- [ ] use inverted index to make make k-NN faster
+- [ ] use inverted index to make k-NN faster

 - [ ] running the implementation on the datasets and comparing results

-- [ ] changing the implementation to multi-threaded ( this task might not be done on time )
+- [ ] changing the implementation to multi-threaded

 - [ ] writing report explaining what and how  I did